geremih/PogoMap/README.md

 ### Usage
 1. Put your PTC username password in reducers/user.js
 2. Supply your own Google Maps api key in AndroidManifest

+To delete the persisted data, uncomment purgeAll() in index.android.js

 ###Possible contributions:
 1. Support for iOS